frank-yelland/py-http-server-test/README.md

 # py-http-server-test

-crappy HTTP server written in python
+Crappy HTTP server written in python, designed to serve files

-run from within the server directory
+## configuration & use

-## configuration
+run from within the `server` directory

 configuration is in `server/config.toml`